-Soprano Lisette Oropesa has been hailed by The New York Times as an artist with a “magnetic” stage presence, and an “attractively silky, and flexible timbre.”
-She has already appeared on concert and opera stages throughout Europe and North America, and has been identified as an artist “who has established an excellent reputation for singing with luminous tones and precise coloratura.”
+Soprano Lisette Oropesa has been hailed by The New York Times as an artist with a “magnetic” stage presence, who “sings with effortless grace and lyrical bloom.”
+She makes regular appearences on concert and opera stages throughout Europe and North America, identified as an artist “who has established an excellent reputation for singing with luminous tones and precise coloratura.”

-In the 2013/14 season, Lisette was featured in two new productions at the Metropolitan Opera to sing Nanetta in “Falstaff,” and Sophie in “Werther,” both of which are new productions which will be featured in the Met’s Live! in HD broadcasts.
-She will also be heard as Amalia with the Washington Concert Opera in Verdi’s “I Masnadieri,” as well as performances of Carmina Burana with the Pittsburgh Symphony.
+In the 2013/14 season, Lisette was featured in two new productions at the Metropolitan Opera: Nannetta in “Falstaff,” and Sophie in “Werther,” both of which were featured in the Met’s Live! in HD broadcasts.
+In concert she was heard as Amalia with the Washington Concert Opera in a rare performance of Verdi’s “I Masnadieri,” as well as Carmina Burana with the Pittsburgh Symphony.